 With the new update, your article will get penalized for not being original.

-15. More keywords does not equal more views:
+15. More keywords do not equal more views

 It’s easy to focus on SEO (search engine optimization) and how many times your keyword appears within your article.